peteamiri/Tutorials/Cloud Computing/Azure/SharePoint/README.md

 ## How Zero Trust Security Model is implemented by MicroSoft

-This Zero Trust Model is implemented using the "Microsoft 365 Compliance Center".

-### Microsoft 365 compliance center
+The security and compliance are centrally managed and monitored using the Microsoft 365 Compliance Center.
+The Microsoft 365 Compliance Center can centrally define and deploy security policies for services like SharePoint, OneDrive, Teams, Outlook, and Office 365 applications.

-This section highlights some of the primary functionality that Microsoft 365 Compliance Center provides.
+The following highlights some of the primary functions that are offered by the Microsoft 365 Compliance Center.

-* Document Labling
+*	Document Sensitivity Labeling
 *	Auto Classification
-* Lable Anaytics
+*	Lable Analytics
-* Data Loss Prevention (DLP)
+*	Auditing

+## Document Sensitivity Labeling

-documents can be  labeled with sesitivity label, these lables allows
+documents can be labeled with the sensitivity label, these labels allow the followings;

-  * Encryption plocies
+*	Encryption policies
 *	Internal or external access
 *	Device Management (External devices access, Web Access, or none)
-  * Content Marking (WaterMark or Header lables)
+*	Content Marking (WaterMark or Header labels)

+## Auto Classification and Labeling

+The Sensitivity labels can be assigned manually or by the Auto Classification feature.
+The Auto Classification can be configured by utilizing various rules.
+These rules are applied to each document, and a label is assigned to the document based on the document contents.
+As an example when a document contains PII or PFI, a specific label is automatically assigned to such document and consequently a specific predefined security policy is enforced.
+As discussed before each label can enforce, access control, encryption level, service to apply such policy to (e.g. Sharepoint OneDrive, etc.), and content marking.
-The Sesitivity lables and be assigned manually or by Auto Classification feature.
-Also, the Auto Classification can be run in a simulation mode to preview how various lables assigned to documents.
-There are more that 100 polices that can be associated with each user defined lable.
+Auto Classification can be run in a simulation model to preview how various labels are assigned to individual documents and if acceptable then the classification can be published.
+There are more than 100 rules that can be associated with each user-defined label.

-As an example, there are policies, that if document contains Personal Ideintifiable Information (PII), a centrain lable must be applied to such documents.
-As discussed before each lable can control, access, encryption, application (Sharepoint OneDrive, etc.) and content marking.
-When the policy run in a simulation mode, and pass the user requirments, it can be published.
+## Lable Analytics

-Lable Analytics: provides various analytical information about the types of documents and their contents using various visual reporting capability.
-These reports provide view of what type information is detected within the repository, this includes, PII, PFI, etc.
+Lable Analytics provides various analytical reporting capabilities about the types of information detected (e.g. PII, PFI, etc.) in the documents and their distribution classified by their labels.

-Data Loss Prevension (DLP):

 #### For more information See